wjcsjun/winvx/README.md

 ## 🚀 Installation

 ### 1. Download .deb Package (Recommended)
 The easiest way to install WinVX on Debian-based systems (Ubuntu, Linux Mint, etc.) is using the `.deb` package.
-You can find it in the [GitHub Actions artifacts](https://github.com/wjcsjun/winvx/actions) or build it yourself:
+You can find it in the [GitHub Releases](https://github.com/wjcsjun/winvx/releases) or build it yourself:

 ```bash
 # Build the .deb package